 Keep reading to learn how making good pressure measurements is one of the most important elements of everyday operations in a variety of industries.

 In a refinery or other chemical production setting, good pressure measurements are what stand between volatile chemicals and their handlers.
 Pressure monitoring is essential during chemical manufacturing/production processes.
 Pressure sensors provide feedback helping keep substances where they’re supposed to be by monitoring for leaks, allowing handlers to work with the machinery and substances safely.

 How exactly do hydraulics work?
 Hydraulics use a system of fluid under high pressure to create power/forces strong enough to operate machinery.
 The amount of force that hydraulic machinery creates needs to be regulated to keep the machinery functioning properly.

 Without a proper pressure sensor, the machinery is prone to failure and potentially puts its operator in a very unsafe situation.
 Misuse or lack of a pressure sensor with hydraulics can be life-threatening.

 Pneumatic equipment is similar to hydraulics, except that it uses air rather than fluid to create pressure/force.
 Once again, without a functioning pressure sensor on the pneumatic equipment, the machinery can blow out, sending bits of the machinery flying or might simply not create the force needed for the process.
 Even simple equipment, like air compressors, are prone to causing severe injury if a pressure measurement is not available or functioning properly.

 New Equipment, New Pressure Sensors

 Although growing technology in industrial fields has certainly solved a lot of problems, it has also created some.
-Industrial equipment is getting updated to include more and more feedback from electronic sensors.
-Electronic gauges and/or sensors are able to replace their older mechanical cousins sooner than later, helping to create a safe operating environment for all machinery.
+Industrial equipment is getting updated and improved to include more and more feedback from electronic sensors.
+Electronic gauges and/or sensors are able to replace their older mechanical cousins, helping to create safer operating environments for all machinery.